kamikaze/cybercar/README.md

 4. Connection to internet via WiFi and mobile connection.

 5. Multimedia sub-project (as for now - RPi + Pioneer AVH-X7500BT via AV cable)

+6. Head/Tail light turn on/off, mode switch (if any)